I lost count of how many of you have emailed me in the past few months asking me how to use The Ordinary anti-acne products.

 The Ordinary has A TON of retinoid serums (just to confuse you even more!).
 You can check out my guide to them here.
 My advice is to start with the lowest concentration and build your way slowly or you risk to seriously dry out your skin, ok?

-When to use it: at night after cleansing/exfoliation.
-Start with two or three nights a week and build up frequency gradually.
+When to use it: At night after cleansing/exfoliation.
+Start with two or three nights a week and build up frequency gradually to every other day.
+If you’re using salicylic acid at night, alternate it with retinoids.

 Available at: Beauty Bay, Cult Beauty and Feel Unique